Golden Age of Radio: Origins

 A family listening to the first broadcasts around 1920 with a crystal radio.
 The crystal radio, a legacy from the pre-broadcast era, could not power a loudspeaker so the family must share earphones.

 During the first three decades of radio, from 1887 to about 1920, the technology of transmitting sound was undeveloped; the information-carrying ability of radio waves was the same as a telegraph; the radio signal could be either on or off.
 Radio communication was by wireless telegraphy; at the sending end, an operator tapped on a switch which caused the radio transmitter to produce a series of pulses of radio waves which spelled out text messages in Morse code.
 At the receiver these sounded like beeps, requiring an operator who knew Morse code to translate them back to text.
 This type of radio was used exclusively for person-to-person text communication for commercial, diplomatic and military purposes and hobbyists; broadcasting did not exist.

-The broadcasts of live drama, comedy, music and news that characterize the Golden Age of Radio had a precedent in the Théâtrophone, commercially introduced in Paris in 1890 and available as late as 1932.
-It allowed subscribers to eavesdrop on live stage performances and hear news reports by means of a network of telephone lines.
+Transmission of live drama, comedy, music and news that characterize the Golden Age of Radio had a precedent in a small number of telephone newspaper systems, including the Théâtrophone, commercially introduced in Paris in 1890 and available as late as 1932.
+It allowed subscribers to listen to live stage performances and hear news reports distributed over telephone lines.
 The development of radio eliminated the wires and subscription charges from this concept.

 Between 1900 and 1920 the first technology for transmitting sound by radio was developed, AM (amplitude modulation), and AM broadcasting sprang up around 1920.